-This course is primarily concerned with the psychology of traditional Christian experiences, beliefs, and action, but also explores the diversity of world religions and their respective psychological and cultural elements.
-Death and existentialism, fundamentalism, human nature, human evolution, and human sexuality are some of the primary themes that will be explored.
+This course takes an interpersonal approach to the study of religious experience, thought, and behavior.
+The course is primarily concerned with the psychology of traditional Christian experiences, beliefs, and action, but also explores the diversity of world religions and their respective psychological and cultural elements.
+Death and existentialism, fundamentalism, human nature, human evolution models of "integration", and human sexuality are some of the primary themes that will be explored.
 The relationship between religious life and traditional virtues will be examined and issues related to contemporary discourse and psychotherapy will be presented.
+Prerequisite: Familiarity with the basic vocabularies of theology and psychology.